toko-bifrost/ms-teams-deploy-card/README.md

 ### Known Issues

-- Avoid naming your secrets with the prefix `GITHUB_` as secrets are being used as environment variables, and they reserved for Github Actions' use only.
+- Avoid naming your secrets with the prefix `GITHUB_` as secrets are being used as environment variables, and they are reserved for Github Actions' use only.
 Better stick with `CI_GITHUB_TOKEN`.
 - As this is still in development, always use the working latest version from the `Releases`, as they have more bug fixes and added features.